bitcoinfacts/glacierprotocol.github.io/_docs/setup/verify.md

             ```
             Ensure that the hash output from the first command matches the output by the
             second command.
 Upper/lower case doesn't matter.
+{% endif %}

-    4. If you do not see the expected output, your copy of the document has not been verified.
+    1. If you do not see the expected output, your copy of the document has not been verified.
 Stop and seek assistance.

-12. Switch to use the new document.
+1. Switch to use the new document.

     1. Open the version of the document that you just verified.
-    2. Close this window (of the unverified version of the document you had been
+    1. Close this window (of the unverified version of the document you had been
     using).
-    3. Delete the old, unverified copy of the document.
+    1. Delete the old, unverified copy of the document.

-13. Print the verified document.
+1. Print the verified document.

 You are strongly encouraged to use the printed copy as a checklist, physically
 marking off each step as you complete it.
 This reduces the risk of execution